 Be sure to tune into our podcast to get our hot takes on messaging, email marketing, and other topics related to creating a business that brings you joy.

 Want to learn more about our take on messaging strategy?
-Check this link for updates to our messaging series
+Check out all the articles in our messaging series.

-Here’s a complete list of what we’re covering:
+Here’s a complete list of the articles in this messaging series: